hasanirtiza/Pedestron/README.md

  ![demo image](icon/demo.jpg)

-[Pedestron](https://128.84.21.199/pdf/2003.08799.pdf) is an [MMetection](https://github.com/open-mmlab/mmdetection) based repository that focuses on the advancement of research on pedestrian detection.
+[Pedestron](https://128.84.21.199/pdf/2003.08799.pdf) is a [MMetection](https://github.com/open-mmlab/mmdetection) based repository that focuses on the advancement of research on pedestrian detection.
 We provide processed annotations and scripts to process the annotation of different pedestrian detection benchmarks.

 # YouTube